Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Discussions and conclusion

+Interestingly, the family of SPDC biphotons under consideration cannot produce the perfect antibunching with $D_S=-1$, until the pump variance approaches zero, $\sigma_p\to 0$.
+This limitation arises because, at $\sigma_p>0$, the JSA~\eqref{eq:eq2.2.1} cannot be antisymmetric, $\psi(\omega_1,\omega_2)\not=-\psi(\omega_2,\omega_1)$.
+In the limit $\sigma_p\to 0$, the antisymmetry condition, $\psi(\omega_1,\omega_2)=-\psi(\omega_2,\omega_1)$, reduces to the form given by Eq.~\eqref{eq:perfect_antibunch}, thereby enabling the perfect antibunching.
+It is noteworthy that the latter condition is not equivalent to the odd-parity condition~\eqref{eq:eq2.2.9}.
+This reflects the fact that, in our model, the parity and symmetry properties of the JSA influence the symmetry degree in different ways.
+In particular, the parity conditions govern the sign of $D_S$, whereas the symmetry conditions ensure the extreme values of $D_S$.
+Each of these conditions can be satisfied independently.

-Since the standard SPDC-generated biphoton with the JSA~\eqref{eq:eq2.1.2} cannot exhibit antibunching (see Eq.~\eqref{eq:eq2.2.11}), we have introduced experimentally feasible family of modulated biphoton states that can be tuned to meet the parity conditions.
-These modulated states can be experimentally realized by incorporating a Mach–Zehnder interferometer (MZI) into one of the optical paths of the HOM interferometer (see Fig.~\ref{fig:fig3}) and constitute a practical route to engineer spectral odd parity in otherwise even parity SPDC outputs.
+Since the standard Gaussian SPDC-generated biphoton with the JSA~\eqref{eq:eq2.1.2} cannot exhibit antibunching (see Eq.~\eqref{eq:eq2.2.11}), we have introduced an experimentally feasible family of modulated biphoton states that can be tuned to meet the parity conditions.
+These modulated states can be experimentally realized by incorporating a Mach–Zehnder interferometer (MZI) or a Michelson interferometer into one of the optical paths of the HOM interferometer (see Fig.~\ref{fig:fig3}) and constitute a practical route to engineer spectral odd parity in otherwise even parity SPDC outputs.
 Mathematically, the modulation procedure leads to the standard Gaussian SPDC JSA modulated using harmonic functions (the modulating factor is either $\sin{(\beta\omega)}$ or $\cos{(\beta\omega)}$) that depend on the time-delay parameter $\beta=\Delta L/(2c)$.
-The latter can be regarded as the governing parameter which is determined by the MZI path-length difference, $\Delta L$, and can be adjusted to switch between the bunching and antibunching regimes (see Fig.~\ref{fig:fig4}).
-Since antibuching is suppressed for separable states (see Eq.~\eqref{eq:eq2.2.10}), the transition between these regimes inevitably involves variation in the degree of entaglement of the modulated biphoton states.
+The latter can be regarded as the governing parameter, which is determined by the MZI path-length difference, $\Delta L$, and can be adjusted to switch between the bunching and antibunching regimes (see Fig.~\ref{fig:fig4}).
+Since antibunching is suppressed for separable states (see Eq.~\eqref{eq:eq2.2.10}), the transition between these regimes inevitably involves variation in the degree of entanglement of the modulated biphoton states.

-In order to quantify the degree of entanglement of biphotons states, we have applied the Schmidt decomposition technique.
+In order to quantify the degree of entanglement of biphoton states, we have applied the Schmidt decomposition technique.
 For the standard SPDC-generated Gaussian states~\eqref{eq:eq2.1.2}, similarly to the symmetry degree~\eqref{eq:eq2.2.11}, the Schmidt number, $K$, can be computed in the closed analytical form given by Eq.~\eqref{eq:eq3.1.4}.
 Though these states cannot show antibunching, their analytical tractability renders them useful for benchmarking more complex modulated states capable of exhibiting negative $D_S$.

 By extending our analysis to modulated biphoton states, we have computed both the symmetry degree (see Eq.~\eqref{eq:eq4.1.4}) and the Schmidt number as functions of the time-delay parameter $\beta$.
 The curves presented in Fig.~\ref{fig:fig5} clearly demonstrate nontrivial and strong correlations between entanglement and antibunching.